jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 ## Promises And The Endless Callback Chain

 As web development faced more complex problems to solve, the need for better asynchronous artifacts appeared.
-If we look at the last code snippet, we can see a repeated callback chaining which doesn’t scale well as the number tasks increase.
+If we look at the last code snippet, we can see a repeated callback chain which doesn’t scale well as the number of tasks increases.

 For example, let’s add only two more steps, file reading and styles preprocessing.